Friendly & Compassionate Bankruptcy Attorney Serving Tulsa & Broken Arrow Clients

 As soon as you file for bankruptcy, several things happen:

-- Creditors and collections agencies can no longer contact you except through the bankruptcy court
+- Creditors and collections agencies can no longer contact you personally

 - Any wage garnishments or liens to which you are subject are temporarily stayed